 - 1. Differentiate between things that are, and things that are just becoming. - 2.
 How does Plato argue that the world is created?
-What can we infer about the origins of the world? - 3.
+What is the prototype of the created world? - 3.
 "As being is becoming, so is truth to belief" (Timaeus, 29c).
 Explain.